 The stars were important for the construction of pyramids and temples, which were positioned in relation to the stars.
 Tools such as a ‘merkhet’ was used in planning the design and placement of a pyramid or temple.
 The merkhet was a small wooden plank with a hole at one end.
 Ancient astronomers would look through the hole and angle the device until their target star was aligned accurately.

 Ancient Egyptian astronomy was also a religious tradition.
-The Egyptians had no true understanding of the universe, so many myths were created as an explanation for astronomical events.
+The Egyptians had no true understanding of the universe, so many myths were created as explanations for astronomical events.
 Certain gods were seen in the constellations and others were represented by actual astronomical bodies.
-The constellation Orion, for instance, represented Osiris, who was the god of death, rebirth, and the afterlife.
+The constellation Orion, for instance, represented Osiris, who was the god of death, rebirth and the afterlife.
 The sun was represented by multiple Gods.
 When the sun rose in the morning it was known as Horus, the reborn child of Osiris and Isis, God and Goddess of the afterlife.
 The hot, mid-day sun was known as the much more powerful sun God, Ra.
 And the evening sun was the creator God, Atum, the "finisher of the world" who put to rest all other sun Gods, then died each day at sunset.

 Medicine and physician